-The dream when you're planning to start a small business is it’ll make you rich.
-You’ll be free to choose when and where to work!
+Freedom to choose when and where to work!
 If and when to commute?
-Enjoy more time with the family and indulge in your favourite past times?
+More time with the family and indulging in your favourite past times?

 The dream is over!